1. Getting start creating WAPT packages

 Hint

-Pre-requisites: to build WAPT packages, the WAPT development environment MUST be installed;
+Pre-requisites: to build WAPT packages, the WAPT development environment MUST be installed.

 Between Patch Tuesday releases, Microsoft may release additional KBs or critical updates that will need to be pushed to hosts quickly.